Features

 facts |

-Confirmed facts discovered during the run |
+Confirmed facts and verified findings discovered during the run |

 evidence |

-Raw observations and tool outputs worth keeping |
+Direct observations, benchmarks, and tool outputs worth keeping |

 decisions |

-Choices made and their rationale |
+Design/workflow choices made and their underlying rationale |

 risks |

-Identified risks or blockers |
+Identified risks, sub-agent errors, or validation blockers |

 openQuestions |

-Unresolved questions to follow up on |
+Unresolved questions to follow up on or clarify |

 hypotheses |